A System Parameterization for Direct Data-Driven Estimator Synthesis: Analysis

 \section{Analysis}

-In this section, we analyze the effects of including the consistency constraint.
-For simplicity, we assume $Q\succ 0$ and $R\succ 0$.
-We first transform \eqref{eq:Param:TheoConsistQMI} to a block diagonal structure for a more convenient analysis. \begin{corollary} Suppose Assumption\,\ref{ass:param:Slater} is satisfied, $R\succ 0$ and $X$ has full row rank, then
+In this section, we analyze the effects of including the consistency constraint by comparing Theorem\,\ref{theo:Param:Consistency} to \cite{DePersis2020, Berberich2019, Liu2023a} showcasing its usefulness as general analysis tool.
+This approach drops the consistency constraint, but adds the right inverse of $X$ as degree of freedom to reduce conservatism.
+Hence, we quantify the effects of the right inverse compared to including the consistency constraint.
+For simplicity, we assume $\Phi=\mathrm{diag}(-Q,R)$ with $0\prec Q\in\mathbb{R}^{p\times p}$ and $0\prec R\in\mathbb{R}^{N \times N}$.
+We first transform \eqref{eq:Param:TheoConsistQMI} to a block diagonal structure. \begin{corollary} Suppose Assumption\,\ref{ass:param:Slater} is satisfied, $R\succ 0$ and $X$ has full row rank, then

 with

 and